eclipsesource/tabris-js-cli/README.md

 The build type (debug or release) can set by adding either `--debug` or `--release`, while debug is the default.

+The options `--device` and `--emulator` specify whether the app should be built for/ran on a device or an emulator.

+The option `--verbose` will provide more verbose output.

 In addition to the `build` command, the CLI supports a `run` command which behaves in the same manner as `build` but also deploys and starts the built app on a connected device or an emulator:

 ```